 New agreement with Armenia

-On 12 October 2015 the Foreign Affairs Council authorised the European Commission and the High Representative of the EU for Foreign Affairs and Security Policy/ Vice-President of the European Commission to open negotiations on a new, legally binding and overarching agreement with Armenia, and adopted the corresponding negotiating mandate.
+On 12 October 2015, the Foreign Affairs Council authorised the European Commission and the High Representative of the EU for Foreign Affairs and Security Policy/ Vice-President of the European Commission to open negotiations on a new, legally binding and overarching agreement with Armenia, and adopted the corresponding negotiating mandate.
 The negotiations were officially launched on 7 December 2015 by the High Representative and the Armenian Foreign Minister.
 In March 2017, the negotiations were successfully concluded and the Comprehensive and Enhanced Partnership Agreement (CEPA) was initialled in Yerevan by both parties.
 On November 24, 2017, the Agreement was signed by the High Representative /Vice-President F. Mogherini and the Armenian Foreign Minister E. Nalbandian in the presence of the President of the European Council Donald Tusk and the President of the Republic of Armenia Serzh Sargsyan.

 EU assistance to Armenia

-The strategy for cooperation under the ENI has been developed in close consultation with the Armenian authorities.
+The strategy for cooperation under the ENI (European Neighbourhood Instrument) has been developed in close consultation with the Armenian authorities.
 An increasing share of EU financial support is provided as budget sector support, which means that certain reform targets need to be met before money is paid.

 - Private sector development

 - Public administration reform